-A good first step to prevent theft of ppe supplies in the workplace is to monitor and control inventory.
+A good first step to prevent theft of ppe supplies is to monitor and control inventory.
 Keeping an accurate record on how much product has been sold will help you determine if there is a need for reordering before it becomes necessary.

 Another way to reduce theft of personal protection equipment (PPE) is to take inventory of all PPE and make sure it's locked up or otherwise secured.
 Even the mosthonest people have been known to steal if the right opportunity presents itself.

 Never place masks or other safety equipment in areas where they're easily accessible to other employees.
 Instead, keep them locked up if possible or on top of lockers so they cannot be seen by other workers who are not authorized to use them.

 5 Steps to Prevent Theft of Personal Protective Equipment

 - Require employees to sign their mask and respirator out.

 - Use a vending system for PPE storage so that only designated people have access to them.

 - Monitor the supplies in your workplace and track any missing items.
 If you notice theft, report it immediately before someone gets hurt!

 - Only have the PPE supplies available in an area where they are needed.

 - Have employees use their initials to mark all of the equipment so it can be traced back if stolen.